Manarnou/SPP-project/README.md

 ## Reflection Coefficient Calculations:
 Computes the square modulus of reflectivity at different incident angles using Snell’s Law and the TM-polarized light reflection coefficient equations.
 ## Figure of Merit (FOM) Calculation:
-Calculates the Figure of Merit (FOM) to evaluate the efficiency of Surface Plasmon Polaritons (SPPs) in sensors.
-This helps assess the sensitivity and effectiveness of SPR-based sensors, which operate using a He-Ne laser.
+Calculates the Figure of Merit (FOM) (refer to SPR-response-gold.. file uploaded in the repository)  to evaluate the efficiency of Surface Plasmon Polaritons (SPPs) in sensors.
+This helps assess the sensitivity and effectiveness of SPR-based sensors, which operate using a He-Ne laser. the assesment is perfomed by:
 ## SPR Response Shift Analysis:
 Investigates the shift in the SPR response over variations in refractive index (RI), using different metals with varying thicknesses to assess sensor performance.